tldr-pages/tldr/pages/common/vboxmanage-export.md

 > Export virtual machines to a virtual appliance (ISO) or a cloud service.
 > More information: <https://www.virtualbox.org/manual/ch08.html#vboxmanage-export>.

-- Specify the target OVF file:
+- Specify the target OVA file:

 `VBoxManage export --output {{path/to/filename.ova}}`